yssource/crp/src/idioms/out_params/multiple_return.md

 Additionally, the Rust compiler is tuned for optimizing the idiomatic version of the program, and does produce a significantly faster binary for that version.

+In situations where the performance of memory allocation is a concern (such as when it is necessary to reuse entire buffers in memory), the trade-offs may be different.
+That situation is discussed in the chapter on [pre-allocated buffers](/idioms/out_params/pre-allocated_buffers.md).

 ## Similarities with idiomatic C++ since C++11

 In C++11 and later, it `std::pair` and `std::tuple` are available for returning